Food storage mistakes

-With most of us hunkered down during the Circuit Breaker and living mainly on home-cooked food, many of our refrigerators probably looked like the one above, especially after a grocery run.
+With eating out being outta the question during Phase 2’s Heightened Alert, many of us might turn to home-cooked food instead of non-stop dabao-ing.
+As a result, our refrigerators probably look like the one above, especially after a grocery run.
 While it’s a good idea to stock up to avoid grocery shopping too frequently, overpacking the fridge can shorten the lifespan of food since there’s insufficient space for cool air to circulate.

 Tips for space: Repack in smaller containers whenever possible, finish leftovers in a day or two, and do frequent sweeps to ensure nothing is rotting quietly in the back.

 Image credit: @pristinecleaningdenver